lvl7wizard/tictactoe/README.md

 # Tic Tac Toe

-Welcome to my Tic Tac Toe game built with JavaScript and React.
+Welcome to my Tic Tac Toe game built with TypeScript and React.
 This classic game is designed for 2 players to engage in the timeless (and seemingly endless) battle between naughts and crosses.

 ## Features
 - 2-Player Mode: Compete against a friend in real-time.